 Figure 11.06 - Modifying a Dimension with the Properties Tool Next, to turn off the center marks on the radius and diameter dimensions, zoom out to view the entire Bracket Problem and select all the radius and diameter dimensions.
 Double click on the Center mark label to change "Mark" and the entity will change to "Line", double click on the label and the entity will change to "None".
 (See Figure 11.07) The red center marks now will disappear just leaving the green marks on the Center layer.
 When the CAD operator prints a drawing in black and white, one layer or one color overlapping the other may not be noticeable.
 Today, many offices utilize color Laser printers or use color monitors on the shop floor to view the drawing.
-Having dimension extension lines lying on the top of object lines can cause trouble in interpreting the print.
+Then having dimension extension lines lying on the top of object lines can cause trouble in interpreting the print.
 In another World Class CAD textbook, you can learn about using the Visual Basic computer language to automatically make a drawing in seconds.
 The variables in the Properties window are manageable using the VBA coding language, so learning about how to change an entity using manual changes will help when you are advancing in your computer aided design skills.
+11-7

-Figure 11.07 - Removing Dimension Center Marks with the Properties Tool Discussing the Difference Between Model and Paper Space Now that you are finishing the dimensioning of the Bracket problem, the next step is to enter another new realm of the computer aided design world: paper space.
-So far to date, you have been operating in Model Space, as you can see on the Status Bar as shown Figure 11.08 displays that you are in Model Space. ''' [All/Center/Dynamic/Extents/Previous/Scale/Window] <real time>: Press ESC or ENTER to exit, or right-click to display shortcut menu.
-Command:
+Figure 11.07 - Removing Dimension Center Marks with the Properties Tool Discussing the Difference Between Model and Paper Space Now that you are finishing the dimensioning of the Bracket problem, the next step is to enter another new realm of the computer aided design world, paper space.
+So far to date, you have been operating in Model Space, as you can see on the Status Bar as shown Figure 11.08 displays that you are in Model Space.

-| 322.3079,99.6017,0.0000 | SNAP GRID ORTHO POLAR OSNAP OTRACK LWT MODEL ''' Figure 11.08 - The AutoCAD Command Line and Status Bar When you begin the next chapter, "Placing the Bracket Problem in a B Size Border", then you will be working in Paper Space or as you will notice the Status Bar list you in Layout 1.
+Figure 11.08 - The AutoCAD Command Line and Status Bar When you begin the next chapter, "Placing the Bracket Problem in a B Size Border", then you will be working in Paper Space or as you will notice the Status Bar list you in Layout 1.
 In the next textbook, you will be working in both Model and Paper Space.
 Model Space is for the 3D part or Assembly.
 Paper Space for the showing the part or assembly and allowing you to dimension and note the orthographic views.
 You can draw in three dimensions in Model Space.
 Paper Space is the two-dimensional surface surrounding Model Space like the thin film around a bubble of air.
 From Paper Space, you can look into Model Space from any direction, and have those orthographic views lie next to each other in the correct projections just as if you were drawing them manually.
 Next chapter, you will be able to plot a drawing in the "B" size border and release the signed print to a production facility.
 Below is the Bracket problem with center marks and dimensions.
 Try to draw the exercise to the World Class standard to maintain your status.

-Figure 11.09 - The Bracket Problem with Dimensions \ World Class CAD Challenge 02-22 \ - Create a New file using the Metric template, and draw the 66 entities shown in Figure 11.09 in 5 minutes 30 seconds.
+Figure 11.09 - The Bracket Problem with Dimensions ^{} World Class CAD Challenge - Create a New file using the Metric template, and draw the 66 entities shown in Figure 11.09 in 5 minutes 30 seconds.
 Continue this drill four times, each time completing the drawing under 5 minutes 30 seconds to maintain your World Class ranking.